kzamin/DiscovAR/README.md

 # How we built it

 For the backend of this application, we used python to have a landscape detection algorithm to figure out if the image (jpg, png, and jpeg) contains a famous monument.
 We also used javascript for the website to send the image to.
-We used Bubble IO to create a design for the website while using Echo AR to create a 3D model of the famous monuments.

 # Challenges we ran into